-Paul did mention the Holy Spirit (or at least "a spirit of holiness") in his personal preamble for his epistle to the Romans (Rom 1.4), but not in the salutation proper of v.
+Paul did mention the Holy Spirit (or at least "a spirit of holiness") in his personal preamble for his epistle to the Romans (Ro 1.4), but not in the salutation proper of v.
 7. Likewise, Peter includes all three Persons of the Trinity in the preamble of his first epistle, (1Pe 1.2), though he connects none of them explicitly to his wish for grace and peace in his salutation proper.

-&lt;sup>45 "Ignatius, ... to the church ... which is at Smyrna ... wishes abundance of happiness, through the immaculate Spirit and word of God."
+As translated by Roberts and Donaldson, "Ignatius, ... to the church ... which is at Smyrna ... wishes abundance of happiness, through the immaculate Spirit and word of God."
+Alternatively, as translated by Holmes et al., "Ignatius ... to the church ... at Smyrna ... heartfelt greetings in a blameless spirit and the word of God."